Emergency Dentistry Towson, MD

 Toothaches can happen for many reasons, including cavities, gum disease, or a cracked tooth.
 Sometimes, overcrowded or impacted teeth can cause pain as well.
 If you have a toothache, take an over-the-counter pain reliever and apply a cold compress to your jaw.

-It’s important to see us as soon as possible so we can figure out what’s causing the pain and fix it.
+See us as soon as possible so we can figure out what’s causing the pain and fix it.
 Ignoring a toothache could lead to more pain and bigger problems down the road.

 Dental Crown Fell Out